 F. Ross Johnson, the CEO of RJR Nabisco decides that the time is ripe to take over his own company and enlists American Express.
 This kicks off a tide of other firms swarming in to tender offers.
 The outline of the film follows the actual takeover of the RJR Nabisco empire in a tongue in cheek way.
-Written by

 John Vogel <email@example.com>

 After a power breakfast they'll still eat you for lunch.

 See more »

 At the golf course, Ross mentions giving away free Gucci watches and Polaroids.
 James Garner

 , who plays Ross, starred in Polaroid's TV commercials in the 70s and 80s.
 See more

 When the private jet takes off from Charlie Brown Airport, Atlanta (now Fulton County Airport) with only the dog on board (at around 33min into the film), the runway is clearly marked "12L".
 There is no such runway at that airport (the three runways are 8/26, 14/32 and 9/27).
 In addition, the use of "L" indicates there is more than one runway with the same bearing, suggesting a larger airport.
 See more

 F. Ross Johnson